sensu/sensu-go-workshop/docs/SETUP.md

 ## Workshop contents

 1. A Docker Compose environment file for customizing the workshop environment

-1. A `docker-compose.yaml` for provisioning a simple Sensu Go workshop environment, including:
+2. A `docker-compose.yaml` for provisioning a simple Sensu Go workshop environment, including:

    - A Sensu Go backend, API, and dashboard (`sensu-backend`)
    - A Sensu Go agent (`sensu-agent`)
    - A telemetry stack, including:
      - TimescaleDB for storage
      - Grafana for visualization

+   Coming soon:

+   - Deployment templates for [AWS Fargate][fargate]
+   - Deployment templates for [Heroku][heroku]

-2. Configuration files for TimescaleDB and Grafana
+3. Configuration files for TimescaleDB and Grafana

-3. Dockerfiles templates for building custom Sensu Docker images
+4. Dockerfiles templates for building custom Sensu Docker images

-4. Sensu resource templates for configuring an example pipeline
+5. Sensu resource templates for configuring an example pipeline

 ## Prerequisites